dusty-phillips/macabre/README.md

 - (EASY) internal/errors.format_token needs help
 - glance doesn't have (much of) a typechecker
   - Might be able to extract one from [gig](https://github.com/schurhammer/gig)
+  - This work is expected to happen in [glimpse](https://github.com/dusty-phillips/glimpse?tab=readme-ov-file) so it can be reused by other compiler projects
 - Code is very not commented
 - (EASY) Should be putting public types, functions, and constants in `__all__`